langurmonkey/website-source/content/blog/2021/procedural-planetary-surfaces.md

 ### Colors

 In the previous sections we have only mapped colors to elevation ranges, but this produces very little variety.
-We can generate an additional map with the same parameters and interpret it as humidity data, that we can combine with the elevation to produce a color.
+We can generate an additional noise map with the same parameters and interpret it as humidity data, that we can combine with the elevation to produce a color.
 The elevation data is a 2D array containing the elevation value in \\([0,1]\\) at each coordinate.
 The humidity data is the same but it contains the humidity value.
 We use the humidity, then, together with the elevation, to determine the color using a look-up table.
 This allows us to color different regions at the same elevation differently.
 We map the humidity value to the \\(x\\) coordinate and the elevation to \\(y\\).
 Both coordinates are normalized to \\([0,1]\\).

 Additionally, since the look-up table is just an image in disk, we can have many of them and use them in different situations, or even randomize which one is picked up.
-A simple look-up table would look like this.
+A simple, discrete look-up table would look like this.
 From left to right it maps less humidity (hence the yellows, to create deserts, and grays at the top, for rocky mountains) to more humidity (as we go right it gets greener, and the mountain tops get white snow).

 {{< fig src="/img/2021/12/procedural-surfaces/figures/procedural-lut.png" link="/img/2021/12/procedural-surfaces/figures/procedural-lut.png" title="The look-up table mapping dimensions are elevation and humidity." class="fig-center" width="40%" loading="lazy" >}}

-If we use this look-up table with the ball using simplex noise above, we get the following.
+If we use this look-up table with the simplex noise ball above, we get the following.

 {{< fig src="/img/2021/12/procedural-surfaces/planets/discrete-simplex-0-1.jpg" link="/img/2021/12/procedural-surfaces/planets/discrete-simplex-0-1.jpg" title="Coloring the ball with the discrete look-up table above." class="fig-center" width="40%" loading="lazy" >}}